What is Barbacoa Style?

 How to Slow-Cook Barbacoa at Home

-While you may not be able to dig a pit in your backyard, you can still achieve authentic barbacoa flavor using a slow cooker or stovetop.
-Here’s how:
+You may not have a backyard pit, but you can still achieve that signature barbacoa richness with a slow cooker or stovetop.

 Stovetop Method

-• Marinate the meat with a blend of guajillo and ancho chiles, garlic, cumin, Mexican oregano, and citrus juice.
-Let it rest overnight for deep flavor.
+• Marinate your meat in guajillo and ancho chiles, garlic, cumin, Mexican oregano, and citrus juice.
+Refrigerate overnight.

-• Sear the meat in a large Dutch oven to develop a rich, caramelized crust.
+• Sear the meat in a Dutch oven to develop deep, caramelized flavor.

-• Add cooking liquid (beef broth, a splash of vinegar, and optional beer or citrus juice).
+• Add broth, vinegar, and optional beer or extra citrus.

 • Shred and serve with warm tortillas, onions, and cilantro.